hannahhayward/student-workbook/src/reflections/wk2/day2.md

-What are the three ways to syntactically write a function?
-What are the differences in how the function acts (if any)?
+# What are the key components of a function and what are the different ways to write them?

-What is the difference between Parameters and Arguments?
+> When writing a function there are three different ways one can write.
+A function declaration is when you name the function, followed by the definition.
+An expression defines an anonymous function, and an arrow function is simply a shorter syntax.
+When using an expression or arrow function, the definition cannot be used before defined, as they are not hoisted.
+When writing a function, a parameter and argument is always needed.
+A parameter is simply the name created for the function, while an argument is the values that the function receives.
+In some cases, a function can call another function as a parameter or returns a function.
+This is referred to as a higher order function.

-What are higher order functions?
-Can you provide an example?
+Lab Link: